bandaloo/afterlight-caves/README.md

 other standard web APIs for input and sound.

-We also use the [Prettier](https://prettier.io/) code formatter to simplify things.
+We also use the [Prettier](https://prettier.io/) code formatter to simplify code style decisions.

 ## Build a production version

 The JavaScript syntax we use is only supported by very recent browsers.
-To build a version that is compatible with more older and more obscure browsers, use the build script:
+To build a version that is compatible with older and more obscure browsers, use the build script:

 ```
 $ npm run build